martin-braun/wp-base/app/public/wp-content/plugins/header-footer-elementor/readme.txt

 5. Default widgets available with Elementor Header & Footer Builder.

 == Changelog ==

+= 1.6.13 =
+- Compatibility with Elementor version 3.7.2 and Elementor Pro version 3.7.3.

+= 1.6.12 =
+- Compatibility with Elementor and Elementor Pro.

+= 1.6.11 =
+- Improvement: Compatibility with Elementor Pro version 3.7
+- Fix: Removed meta tag attribute [maximum-scale=1] for a better accessibility.

+= 1.6.10 =
+- Improvement: Compatibility with Elementor version 3.6.
+  Removed elementor deprecated functions and replaced with latest functions.
+  Now to work with Elementor Header & Footer Builder, Elementor minimum version 3.5.0 or higher will be required.

+= 1.6.9 =
+- Improvement: Compatibility with Elementor Pro version 3.6
+- Fix: Navigation Menu - If Polylang language switcher is present in the menu, it closes the menu with a click.

+= 1.6.8 =
+- Improvement: WordPress 5.9 compatibility.

+= 1.6.7 =
+- Improvement: Added GDPR support to Subscription form.

+= 1.6.6 =
+- Improvement: Added compatibility to Elementor core version 3.5.0.
+Now to work with EHF, Elementor minimum version 3.1.0 or higher will be required.
+- Fix: PHP warning of undefined array key on responsive controls in all widgets.

 = 1.6.5 =
 - Fix: Hide empty cart count badge hiding even when cart is not empty.